 Walt Disney World in Orlando is the crown jewel of the Disney Parks family.

-The massive property, which covers 25,000 acres, is home to 4 theme parks, 2 water parks, 27 resort hotels, multiple golf courses, and more shopping and dining options than you can pack into a single vacation.
+The massive property covers 25,000 acres and is home to 4 theme parks, 2 water parks, 27 resort hotels, multiple golf courses, and more shopping and dining options than you can pack into a single vacation.

 If you like getting dizzy, this is the ride for you!

-One of the most classic Magic Kingdom rides is the Mad Tea Party and it is a must-do for many guests.
+One of the most classic Magic Kingdom rides is the Mad Tea Party, a must-do for many guests.
 Inspired by “Alice in Wonderland,” it is loved by many, but this spinning ride is certainly not for everyone.